The customer is always right … aren’t they?

 Don’t try to assign your web designer menial tasks that should be handled by your office staff.
 For example, have your staff update your copy and send in a finished version rather than emailing your designer to make edits.
 This will save you money because you won’t have them spending time on non-specialized work.

 Don’t get me wrong, I’m not trying to downplay your contribution.
 Your input is crucial to the design process.
 After all, it’s your site.
 Your web designer needs to know what you like and will ask you to choose styles and look at previews.
 You’ll need to provide constructive feedback and make design decisions.
-But if you take the reins, it defeats the purpose of hiring a web designer.
+But if you take the reins, it defeats the purpose of hiring someone else.

 7. A website doesn’t replace marketing.